sinclairzx81/magnum/readme.md

 <a name="template_layouts_and_sections" />
 ### layouts and sections

-magnum templates support template inheritance and partials.
-T
+Mangum supports layouts and sections.
+This section describes how to use them.

 #### import

 Use the import statement to have one template inheriate from another.
-This will allow the child template to override the sections of the parent.
+This will allow the child template to (optionally) override the sections of the parent.

 ##### layout.html
-Layout is the parent template, here we define three sections, header, body and footer. note that the footer has some default content.
+layout.html will be the parent template, here we define three sections.. header, body and footer.

 ```html
 <html>